raspberrypilearning/stress-ball/en/step_4.md

 --- /task ---

 --- task ---
 Click on your sprite to try it out.
+Try it again.
+And again.
 --- /task ---